zpchavez/Bartizan/README.md

 In this mode, putting on someone's fallen crown summons the chalice ghost.
 If the crown is knocked off or the player dies, the chalice ghost vanishes.

+### Chalice Ghosts Hunt Ghosts

+Chalice ghosts will go after player ghosts in addition to players.

 ### Gotta Bust Ghosts

 The round won't end until all ghosts have been busted.